John Paul Stevens Public Interest Fellowship

 Application form online, resume, a description of the proposed project, letters of recommendation

-South Asian Bar Association Foundation Public Interest Fellowship
+South Asian Bar Association - Northern California Foundation, Public Interest Fellowship

-The Foundation provides financial assistance for a law student working at a public agency.
-The primary purpose of the fellowship is to fund a student’s internship with a public interest organization in either the South Asian community or the Northern California community-at-large.https://sites.google.com/a/southasianbar.org/southasianbar/saba-foundation/fellowships
+The primary purpose of the fellowship is to fund a student’s internship with a public interest organization or government agency in Northern California that is doing work, which impacts the South Asian community and/or the Northern California community-at-large.http://www.southasianbar.org/SABA-Foundation/Fellowships/Public-Interest-Fellowship.aspx

-Application packet (available online), essay responses, resume, transcripts, and optional letters of recommendation.
+Submit application packet, responses to essay questions, financial information form, employer form, resume, transcripts, and optional letters of recommendation.

 South Asian Bar Association New York Fellowships